jegtnes/jegtnes-static/src/blog/how-to-serve-different-assets-in-production-environments-with-ghost.md

 In the view where you're currently serving your assets, typically `default.hbs`, you have access to your new Handlebars helper.

-Hopefully you remembered we need a parameter for this, which is going to be the Ghost-provided <code class="language-js">@blog.url</code>.
+Hopefully you remembered we need a parameter for this, which is going to be the Ghost-provided `@blog.url`{language=js}.
 This will give you the full URL for the environment you're in.

 Here's how you use it: